Motion Classification and Anomaly Detection

 Send any character (in the above example, “x”), and the calibration should start.

-Note that A message MPU6050 connection failed.
+Note that a message MPU6050 connection failed.
 Ignore this message.
 For some reason, imu.testConnection() is not returning a correct result.

 In the end, you will receive the offset values to be used on all your sketches: